Double-Dev/limitengine-prototype/README.md

 ## Dependencies
 This engine contains bindings for the GLFW, OpenGL, OpenAL Soft, and Vorbis libraries for low-level graphical and audio interface.

-Please note that the following external Go packages are used for mobile and web builds:
-- [golang.org/x/mobile]
-- [github.com/gopherjs/gopherjs]

 ## Profiling
 Put the following line of code at the top of your main method: